 Why choose Harris Equine?

 Harris Equine is the longest standing professional sheath cleaning provider in Scotland.
-Stacy now has thousands of clients and their human counterparts that she visits across the whole of Scotland.

-Harris Equine holds the very best comprehensive insurance with KBIS which is specifically tailored for the provision of Equine Intimate health services.
-We hold a specialist insurance not standard grooms insurance.
+We hold a specialist insurance (developed & approved by specific underwriters) not simply standard grooms insurance.
 This includes additional cover for care custody and control - meaning we are fully insured to work without individual owners present if required.

 We are also proud members of the British Grooms Association!